forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 {{% screencast "instant-preview" %}}

+For this example we used our [Belkirk-Jekyll-Demo](https://github.com/forestryio-templates/belkirk-jekyll-demo/) site.
+You can test and import it [here](https://app.forestry.io/quick-start?repo=forestryio-templates/belkirk-jekyll-demo&provider=github&engine=jekyll).

 ## Setting up Instant Previews

-Navigate to your `Previews` settings and switch `Instant Previews` to on.
+Navigate to your `Previews` settings and switch `Instant Previews` to _on_

 Now add your preview command and the necessary additional parameters.
 [Learn More](/docs/instant-previews/)